JordanRL/operator-overloads-in-php/polymorphic-resolution.md

 $fraction = new Fraction(5, 8);

 // All operators evaluated left-to-right
-// Unless the right-hand operator is a subcless of the left-hand operator
+// Unless the right-hand operator is a subclass of the left-hand operator

 $result = $number + $fraction; // $result is Fraction(45, 8), since the fraction implementation knows how to convert its parent class
 $result = $fraction + $number; // $result is Fraction(45, 8), since the fraction implementation knows how to convert its parent class